-Symptoms of tobacco addiction range from cravings and withdrawal symptoms when not using tobacco products to mood changes and others.
+Symptoms of tobacco addiction range from cravings and withdrawal symptoms when not using tobacco products to mood changes.
 It’s not uncommon for persons with tobacco addiction to avoid people and situations that don’t allow tobacco use.

 Besides biological causes that involve dopamine and reward center, other causes of tobacco addiction include peer pressure, environmental, and even mental health problems as well as other substance abuse disorders.